CDATA: Issues with encoding

-In text data, any Unicode character not available in the encoding declared in the <?xml ...?> header can be represented using a &#nnn; numerical character reference.
+In text data, any Unicode character not available in the encoding declared in the <?xml ...?> header can be represented using a &#nnn; numeric character reference.
 But the text within a CDATA section is strictly limited to the characters available in the encoding.

 Because of this, using a CDATA section programmatically to quote data that could potentially contain '&' or '<' characters can cause problems when the data happens to contain characters that cannot be represented in the encoding.
 Depending on the implementation of the encoder, these characters can get lost, can get converted to the characters of the &#nnn; character reference, or can cause the encoding to fail.
 But they will not be maintained.

 Another issue is that an XML document can be transcoded from one encoding to another during transport.
 When the XML document is converted to a more limited character set, such as ASCII, characters that can no longer be represented are converted to &#nnn; character references for a lossless conversion.
 But within a CDATA section, these characters can not be represented at all, and have to be removed or converted to some equivalent, altering the content of the CDATA section.